nens/threedi-docs/source/d_1d2d_objects.rst

      - No
      - \-
      - Name field, no constraints
+   * - Display name
+     - display_name
+     - text
+     - No
+     - \-
+     - Name field, no constraints
    * - Exchange level [m MSL]
      - exchange_level
      - decimal number
      - Yes
      - m MSL
      - Exchange level for the 1D2D connections.
-Only used when calculation
+See :ref:`1d2d_exchange`
    * - Channel ID
      - channel_id
      - integer
      - Yes
      - \-
      - ID of the channel

-\
-\
+   * - Tags
+     - tags
+     - text
+     - No
+     - \-
+     - Comma-separated list of foreign key references to ID's in :ref:`tag`

 .. _potential_breach:

 Potential breach
 ----------------

-Line drawn from a Channel to a 2D cell, to create a potential breach location.
+Line from a Channel to a 2D cell, to create a potential breach location.
 At these locations, the 1D2D connection can be :ref:`breached<breaches>` during the simulation.

+Layer name
+^^^^^^^^^^

+potential_breach

 Geometry
 ^^^^^^^^

 Line

 Attributes